 Babies, start your engines!

-Best known for his high tech “babies driving robots” research with Sunil Agrawal, Cole Galloway has recently added a low tech version – off-the-shelf toy racecars to provide mobility to children with crawling and walking problems, empowering them to be part of the action at home, in the daycare center, or on the playground.
+Galloway started with custom robot-driven devices and later began modifying off-the-shelf toy racecars to provide mobility to children with crawling and walking problems, empowering them to be part of the action at home, in the daycare center, and on the playground.

 “Fun is key here—it unlocks brain development and exploratory drive for the child, and ignites active, engaged play from adults and peers,” Galloway says.
 “When your main goal is mobility and socialization of young children and their families, you can’t ask for better collaborators than Barbie and Mater.”

-To enroll your child or to learn more about the research, contact us at firstname.lastname@example.org.
+To learn more about the research, contact Cole Galloway.

 Left: Brenden and Maria take spins on toy cars at UD’s Early